SciViews/svUnit/README.md

 cycle stable](https://img.shields.io/badge/lifecycle-stable-brightgreen.svg)](https://www.tidyverse.org/lifecycle/#stable)
 <!-- badges: end -->

-> 'svUnit' is a testing framework inspired by RUnit, itself inspired by xUnit/jUnit.
-It is similar and compatible with 'RUnit', but implemented differently internally.
-Test suite written for 'RUnit' or 'svUInit' should be intercompatible.
-Look at the documentation to discover what 'svUnit' offers for testing your R packages.
+> {svUnit} is a testing framework inspired by {RUnit}, itself inspired by xUnit/jUnit.
+It is similar and compatible with {RUnit}, but implemented differently internally.
+Test suite written for {RUnit} or {svUInit} should be intercompatible.
+Look at the documentation to discover what {svUnit} offers for testing your R packages.

 ## Installation

-The latest stable version of 'svUnit' can simply be installed from [CRAN](http://cran.r-project.org):
+The latest stable version of {svUnit} can simply be installed from [CRAN](http://cran.r-project.org):

 ```r
 install.packages("svUnit")
 ```

 You can also install the latest developement version.
-Make sure you have the 'devtools' R package installed:
+Make sure you have the {devtools} R package installed:

 ```r
 install.packages("devtools")
 ```

-Use `install_github()` to install the 'svUnit' package from Github (source from **master** branch will be recompiled on your machine):
+Use `install_github()` to install the {svUnit} package from Github (source from **master** branch will be recompiled on your machine):

 ```r
 devtools::install_github("SciViews/svUnit")
 ```

-R should install all required dependencies automatically, and then it should compile and install 'svUnit'.
+R should install all required dependencies automatically, and then it should compile and install {svUnit}.

-Latest devel version of 'svUnit' (source + Windows binaires for the latest stable version of R at the time of compilation) is also available from [appveyor](https://ci.appveyor.com/project/phgrosjean/svUnit/build/artifacts).
+Latest devel version of {svUnit} (source + Windows binaries for the latest stable version of R at the time of compilation) is also available from [appveyor](https://ci.appveyor.com/project/phgrosjean/svUnit/build/artifacts).

-## Further explore 'svUnit'
+## Further explore {svUnit}

-You can get further help about this package this way: Make the 'svUnit' package available in your R session:
+You can get further help about this package this way: Make the {svUnit} package available in your R session:

 ```r
 library("svUnit")